supreethr23/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

 >**Note:** These exercises ask you to copy and paste T-SQL code.
 Please verify that the code has been copied correctly, before executing the code.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following task:

-+ Task 1: Configure Azure SQL Database firewall rules
+- Task 1: Configure Azure SQL Database firewall rules

 ## Estimated timing: 30 minutes